 2. LMC: Danilo Perez has been the artistic Director of the PJF, and Ruben Blades (who performs in this year’s event) was Tourism Minister during the early years of the PJF.
-Please expand on the roles Danilo and Ruben have had on the PJF.
+Please expand on the roles Danilo and Ruben have had on the Panama Jazz Fest.

-JF (PJF): Danilo Pérez was the creator of the PJF with the help of people close to him who believed in the project.
+JF (PJF): Danilo Pérez was the creator of the Panama Jazz Festival with the help of people close to him who believed in the project.
 He’s had a huge influence in the PJF as its creator and its artistic director.

-JF (PJF): Mr. Blades supported the project as Tourism Minister and musician, especially since for many years both musicians have enjoyed a cordial friendly and professional relationship.
+JF (PJF): Mr. Blades supported the project as Tourism Minister and musician.
+This is especially since for many years both musicians have enjoyed a cordial friendly and professional relationship.

 3. LMC: What have been the biggest challenges the Panama Jazz Fest has had in these 10 years?

 JF (PJF): Every project has its challenges.
-Perhaps ours has been to have an organizing group that can work cohesively and as a team, which I believe we have done in the last few years.
-As human beings we learn to rehearse time and again until we perfect what we need to perfect, and this has been the case here.
-I want to emphasize that our organizing team has always been integrated by professionals, and because of that, the festival has reached the level it has today.
+Perhaps ours has been to have an organizing group that can work cohesively and as a team.
+I believe we have done that in the last few years.
+As human beings we learn to rehearse time and again until we perfect what we need to perfect.
+This has been the case here.
+I want to emphasize that our organizing team has always been integrated by professionals.
+Because of that, the festival has reached the level it has today.